Free agency and determinism: is there a sensible definition of computational sourcehood?

 Now consider the sequence of configurations $\mathcal{C}_U(p_T x,t)$ for $t=0,1,2,\ldots$.
 The idea is that for some $t'$, the universal TM $U$ has just completed another simulated step of operation of $T$.
-If we denote the number of simulated time steps by $t$ (such that $t\leq t'$), then we want our simple function $\varphi$ to yield
+If we denote the number of simulated time steps by $t$ (such that $t\leq t'$), then we would like our simple function $\varphi$ to yield

 Otherwise, the right-hand side will simply yield $\emptyset$.
 On the one hand, this means that we obtain